-Many clinical researchers have the need for sample collection tubes with special cocktails specific to their studies.
+Many organizations have the need for sample collection tubes with custom formulations, sizes, vacuum draws and even vials specific to their clinical studies/trials for drug development.
 However, finding commercial sources and/or having them manufactured on a custom basis is often associated with high volume and cost requirements.
-Therefore, in addition to our stock formulation tubes Haematologic Technologies can provide custom formulated tubes to meet your specifications in batch sizes as small as one.
+Haematologic Technologies can provide custom formulated tubes in all shapes, sizes and amounts to meet your specifications in batch sizes as small as one.
 With an almost unlimited reagent selection, custom draw volumes, and customer-designated batch size you can get your tubes the way you want, and in the exact quantity you need.
+Uses include:

 Haematologic Technologies also offers OEM contract manufacturing of custom tubes for those who need a continuous supply for their process or product.
 Tubes will be manufactured to your specifications, on your time schedule, and with all the appropriate quality documentation.

 Tubes are made to order: please allow 2-4 weeks turn around on tube orders.